andrewbaxter/certipasta/readme.md

 All Spaghettinuum DNS lookups are signed by the identity, so there's no way to forge a record without compromising the identity itself.
 An attacker could repeat a previously published record with an address the owner no longer controls, but as long as a newer record exists the network should reject this.

-Intercepting IP traffic is not specific to this usage and out of scope.
+Methods for intercepting IP traffic is not specific to this service.